datastax/dsbulk/manual/settings.md

 Default: **"./logs"**.

-#### --log.ansiEnabled _&lt;boolean&gt;_
+#### --log.ansiMode _&lt;string&gt;_

-Whether or not to use ANSI colors and other escape sequences in log messages printed to standard output and standard error.
+Whether or not to use ANSI colors and other escape sequences in log messages printed to the console.
+Valid values are:

-By default, DSBulk will use colored output when the terminal is:
+- `normal`: this is the default option.
+DSBulk will only use ANSI when the terminal is:

-- compatible with ANSI escape sequences; all common terminals on *nix and BSD systems, including MacOS, are ANSI-compatible, and some popular terminals for Windows (Mintty, MinGW)
+  - compatible with ANSI escape sequences; all common terminals on *nix and BSD systems, including MacOS, are ANSI-compatible, and some popular terminals for Windows (Mintty, MinGW);
   - a standard Windows DOS command prompt (ANSI sequences are translated on the fly).

-There should be no reason to disable ANSI escape sequences, but if, for some reason, colored messages are not desired or not printed correctly, this option allows disabling ANSI support altogether.
+- `force`: DSBulk will use ANSI, even if the terminal has not been detected as ANSI-compatible.
+- `disable`: DSBulk will not use ANSI.

+Note to Windows users: ANSI support on Windows works best when the Microsoft Visual C++ 2008 SP1 Redistributable Package is installed; you can download it [here](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=5582).

-Default: **true**.
+Default: **"normal"**.

 #### --log.stmt.level _&lt;string&gt;_